Become a member

 Chambers of commerce play a pivotal role in connecting ICC to smaller businesses worldwide and promoting their role in the global economy.
 All chambers that are members of ICC can also become members of the World Chambers Federation (WCF), which comprises local, regional, national, bilateral, transnational, as well as public-law and private-law chambers.
 They are all eligible to serve on the WCF General Council responsible for setting the strategic direction and development of WCF’s leading chamber services.

-In countries where a national committee has yet to be formed, please contact the ICC International Secretariat in Paris for information on becoming a direct member.
+In countries where an ICC national committee has yet to be formed, please contact the ICC Global Headquarters in Paris for information on how to become a direct member.

 Direct membership fees are reflective of how the World Bank classifies your country’s economy.